Mohelm97/screenrecorder/README.md

 * libgstreamer1.0-dev
 * valac

-Run `meson` to configure the build environment and then `ninja` to build and run automated tests
+Run `meson` to configure the build environment and then `ninja` to build and install

     meson build --prefix=/usr
     cd build